lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 When the sender peer composes ead_value of the EDHOC EAD item "Supported EDHOC application profiles", the following applies.

 It is possible that ead_value provides an information that corresponds to an EDHOC_Information prescriptive parameter (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}), e.g., "message_4" or "max_msgsize".
-The type of such a parameter is indicated in the 'Type' column of the corresponding entry in the IANA registry "EDHOC Information" (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}).
+The type of such a parameter is indicated in the 'Type' column of the corresponding entry in the IANA registry "EDHOC Information" (see {{I-D.ietf-ace-edhoc-oscore-profile}}).

 If ead_value specifies such an information multiple times, then each occurrence of that information MUST convey exactly the same content.
 With reference to the CBOR sequence APP_PROF_SEQ defined in {{sec-app-profile-edhoc-message_1_2}}, the enforcement of these content restrictions MUST take into account prescriptive parameters that are included: